 Location: 10 Stewart St, Foxton, 4815, New Zealand

 Foxton city also has a paradise for wakeboard junkies, which is Off the Loop Wake Park.
-It is the third cable wakeboard park in New Zealand.
+It is the third cable wakeboard park and also one of the best New Zealand theme parks.
 Here the boarders can sweep, splash and ride two separate pools, the longest one being 180 mts.
 Ideal for families and groups; Off the Loop Wake Park has dedicated barbeque and hangout areas to chill by the lake, after you are done with wakeboarding.

 Key attractions: Cable wake boarding